South Dakota Court Records

 Contesting a Traffic Ticket in South Dakota

-This indicates the defendant’s intention to contest the ticket.
-To do so, a plea of Not Guilty may be entered at the court.
-South Dakota courts require the plea to be submitted in person at the arraignment i.e. court date indicated on the ticket.
-If facing a petty offense or misdemeanor charge, the plea may be submitted to Magistrate Court and if the charge is for a felony, the plea may be submitted to Circuit Court.
+This indicates the defendant's intention to contest the ticket.
+To do so, a plea of not guilty may be entered in court.
+South Dakota courts require the plea to be submitted in person at the arraignment, i.e., court date indicated on the ticket.
+If facing a petty offense or misdemeanor charge, the plea may be forwarded to the Magistrate Court, and if the charge is for a felony, the plea may be submitted to the Circuit Court.
 Once the plea has been accepted, a date may be set for an optional dispositional conference (Magistrate Court) or preliminary hearing (Circuit Court).

 What to Expect in a South Dakota Traffic Court

-For misdemeanors, the defendant has the option of attending a dispositional conference with the prosecuting attorney to negotiate a plea deal.
+For misdemeanors, the defendant can attend a dispositional conference with the prosecuting attorney to negotiate a plea deal.
 This usually requires the defendant to plead guilty to a lesser charge or obtain a lighter sentence for the guilty plea.
-If the defendant and the prosecutor are unable to reach an agreement, then the case may move over to trial and a date may be set.
+If the defendant and the prosecutor are unable to reach an agreement, then the case may move over to trial, and a date may be set.

 For felonies, the defendant may have the option of a preliminary hearing.
-At the hearing, an South Dakota Circuit Court judge may decide if there is enough evidence for the State to bring a case against the defendant.
-If the judge finds so, then a trial date may be assigned otherwise the case may be dismissed.
+At the hearing, a South Dakota Circuit Court judge may decide if there is enough evidence for the state to bring a case against the defendant.
+If the judge finds so, then a trial date may be assigned; otherwise, the case may be dismissed.

-If a trial date is set, then both parties may present their case at the trial and the judge may render a verdict at the conclusion of the trial.
-If the defendant is found guilty, then the court may administer the sentence and the defendant may be liable for accruable fines and costs.
-The conviction may be reported to the South Dakota DPS and if applicable, demerit points may be assessed on the driver’s record.
-If the defendant is found Not Guilty, then the charges may be dismissed and the defendant may be freed on the charges and face no penalties.
-If a bond was paid by the defendant, this may be returned.
+If a trial date is set, then both parties may present their case at the trial, and the judge may render a verdict at the conclusion of the trial.
+If the defendant is found guilty, then the court may administer the sentence, and the defendant may be liable for accrued fines and costs.
+The conviction may be reported to the South Dakota DPS, and if applicable, demerit points may be assessed on the driver's record.
+If the defendant is found Not Guilty, then the charges may be dismissed and the defendant may be freed from the charges and face no penalties.
+If the defendant paid a bond, this may be returned.

 How to Prepare for Traffic Court in South Dakota